RaffaelCH/EffectiveSoftwareTesting/assignment02/SortedArray2BST/Documentation.md

 We applied structural testing to apply 100% line coverage.
 We reached not only 100% line coverage but also 100% branch coverage.
 We used the JaCoCo plugin to analyze and generate coverage reports, the screenshots can be found in the ['Assets' folder](./Assets) as described in the assignment's instructions.
+The screenshots were created before we wrote the tests for the other tasks, so the coverage is only for the code coverage tests.

 ## Task 2: Designing Contracts
 ### Pre-Conditions